smooth-alg/f5-ansible-onboard-vmware/README.md

-# f5_lifecycle
+# f5_onboard_vmware
-## Example of onboarding BIG-IPs in various enviroments as well as various lifecycle tasks
+## Example of onboarding BIG-IPs in VMWare env via Ansible

-This solution demonstrates automating BIG-IPs (physical or virtual).
+This solution demonstrates automating onboarding BIG-IPs (physical or virtual) using as many modules as possible from https://github.com/f5networks/f5-ansible.

-It leverages Ansible and contains playbooks to:

 ###  *Requirements*